cyberbotics/webots-doc/reference/camera.md

 value produces depth fighting between overlaid polygons, resulting in random polygon overlaps.
 More information on frustums in the corresponding subsection below.

+- The `far` field defines the distance from the camera to the far clipping plane.

 - The `antiAliasing` field switches on or off (the default) anti-aliasing effect on the camera images.
 Anti-aliasing is a technique that assigns pixel colors